It is important to discuss supplements when your homeowner signs a contract with you.

 When their paperwork comes back to us, we will compare it to what we requested and will talk to you about the additional items that were approved.

 - We will review the insurance company’s scope of loss to make sure there aren’t any errors.
 We will send in a supplement for anything that we think was left off the scope of loss, like obtaining a building permit.
-Keep in mind, the supplement process is not a big deal.
-We typically need to supplement for every claim we work on.
+Keep in mind, the supplement process is not a big deal and is quite common.
 Remember, the supplement does not affect your out of pocket expense.
 It should be covered by the insurance company because it’s necessary work to complete your claim.